gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

          - current on/off states determined by api
       - tapping if IS your own profile
          - sends to view 7.1
+- a user can read another user's bio
+   - see (view 7.7.1)
+   - 'Atlantic-Pacific :-)' will be bio text from API response
-- a user can follow another user from their profile
+- a user can follow another user from their profile if not already following (view 7.7.1)
    - follow btn (toggle)
       - see standard documentation for follow btn
 - a user can see who another user is following